 Make these delicious Smore's Overnight Oats the night before, place in the fridge and then they are all ready to enjoy the next day.

 Overnights oats are great for when you have little time to prepare something, they are most popular at breakfast but can really be enjoyed anytime of day, the oats thicken in whatever you soak them in, making them extremely filling.
-I love them for breakfast or a dessert if I have saved my healthy extra b choice for later in the day.
+I love them for breakfast or a dessert.

 Some of you may be wondering, well what on earth is a S'more?
 Well up until 2000, I had no clue either, but then at the end of my degree at university, I did a BUNAC summer placement at a Children's Summer Camp in Upstate New York.
 It was there I was introduced to the famous camp fire treat that is a s'more.